Backing up and Restoring Cisco Unified Communications Manager

 6. For Step 3 of the Restore page, on Select Features select UCM, and click Next.

-7. For Step 4 Restore page, on Select the servers to be restored for each feature, select CCM, and click Restore.
+7. For Step 4 of the Restore page, on Select the servers to be restored for each feature, select CCM, and click Restore.

-9. A reboot of the server is needed which can be accomplished in two ways.
-The server can be restarted through the Cisco Unified OS Administration web interface or the command line via SSH.
+9. Reboot the server.
+You can reboot the server through the Cisco Unified OS Administration web interface or the command line via SSH.

-10. To restart the server through web interface, use the navigation pane and access the Cisco Unified OS Administration web page.
-You will need to login using your credentials.
+10. To restart the server through the web interface, use the navigation pane and access the Cisco Unified OS Administration web page.
+You will need to log in afterwards using your credentials.

 12. Click Restart and the Ok.

-13. To restart the server through CLI, use the SSH client (PuTTy) and initiate SSH session to the Cisco Unified Communications Manager Server.
+13. Another way to restart the server is through CLI.
+Use the SSH client (PuTTy) and initiate an SSH session to the Cisco Unified Communications Manager Server.
 Login using your credentials.

 14. Type this command: utils system restart.